 Fibrous compounds that support microorganisms are known as prebiotics.
-There are many foods which naturally contain prebiotics, with highly concentrated amounts in garlic, onions, asparagus, bananas, and leeks.
+There are many foods that naturally contain prebiotics, with highly concentrated amounts in garlic, onions, asparagus, bananas, and leeks.

 As a general rule, legumes, fruits, vegetables, and whole grains are all excellent sources of prebiotics.
 Fermented cuisine is very helpful as well, especially things like live-culture yogurt or pickled vegetables.

 However, if you are someone with a highly sensitive gut (i.e, Irritable Bowel Syndrome), try to introduce a fiber-rich diet a little at a time to build up tolerance.
 Otherwise, you may be faced with cases of bloating or increased levels of flatulence.

 Because the human diet has altered to such an extent over the past few decades, it is more important than ever to acknowledge its role in the prevalence of colorectal cancer.
 With the increased availability of foods that are sugar-heavy (i.e, soft drinks) and high in fat, there is an increased risk for developing colorectal cancer.